 I am a graduate of the Design for Social Innovation MFA program at the School of Visual Arts.
 As a student, my work was featured in the New York Times and Fast Company.
-I am continuing my design education at the Vermont College of Fine Arts.
-I also teach Interaction and Interface Design, a core required course, to students enrolled in the Interaction Design and Information Architecture Master's Degree and Certificate Program at the University of Baltimore.

 Prior to studying design, I worked at the intersection of communications and international development in Afghanistan, producing television and radio campaigns.
 While overseas, I organized a group of volunteers to launch of the first-ever TEDx event in Afghanistan, which is now run by a group of local Afghan students.
 I was a Fulbright Scholar in Hong Kong, an Abshire-Inamori Leadership Fellow at the Center for Strategic and International Studies and an Entrepreneurship Fellow with the Open Hands Initiative in Jordan.